melezhik/minoca-pkg-test/README.md

 # Configuring smoke tests

 Smoke tests are shell commands gets executed with output gets analyzed.

-Minoca-pkg-test comes with only few smoke tests for some packages, if you want to define new one it is
-possible:
+Minoca-pkg-test comes with only few smoke tests for some packages, if you want to define new ones it is possible:

     $ sparrow project create minoca
     $ sparrow task add minoca pkg-check minoca-pkg-test